npalm/action-docs/README.md

 ### Update the README

 Action-docs can update your README based on the `action.yml`.
-The following sections can be updated: description, inputs, outputs and runs.
+The following sections can be updated: name header, description, inputs, outputs, usage, and runs.
 Add the following tags to your README and run `action-docs -u`.

 ```md
 <!-- action-docs-header action="action.yml" -->